FatKidddd/tokkalabs/README.md

 - (Batch job) (startTime, endTime) -> transactions with all their prices
   - function that takes in (startTime, endTime) -> populate db
   - split into multiple batches by pagination limit of binance and etherscan api
-  - (not implemented) making this more efficient by avoiding repeated queries
-    - can be done by querying in db all txns within time period, then make query for every time period gap between each txn.

 ### DB schema